 9. Tags – These additional labels categorize the Falcon instance using simple keywords (Optional.)

-This method delivers caption text data to your streaming endpoint, at which point the streaming service provider merges it with the video.
-This works best with Wowza, in conjunction with the free EEG Wowza Server plugin, downloaded and installed on your Wowza server:
+The HTTPS streaming method delivers caption text data to your streaming endpoint, at which point the streaming service provider merges it with the video.
+This works best with Wowza, in conjunction with the free EEG Wowza Server plugin, downloaded and installed on your Wowza server.

 1. On the Falcon home page, select “Falcon Classic.”

 2. On the Falcon Classic page, select “New HTTP Falcon.”